Who is Meena?

 Why of course!
 Baby Dear became an integral part of HOH in the summer of 2011 when he was first introduced to his first solid food – the sweet potato.
 Now he continues to experiment with different flavours and textures of food.
-Not one to watch people eat from the sidelines without at least attempting to grab a bite of what’s on their plate, it won’t be too far long when he’ll join the ranks of his Daddy Dear as the official HOH taste-testers.
-Baby Dear was diagnosed with a severe wheat allergy at seven months, and HOH has since then become completely gluten-free.
+Not one to watch people eat from the sidelines without at least attempting to grab a bite of what’s on our plates, it won’t be too far long when he’ll join the ranks of his Daddy Dear as the official HOH taste-testers.

 What’s with all the heat?

-Not one to resist any spicy treat, Meena is obsessed with flavour even, if not especially, in simple foods.
-She truly believes that even a simple quick meal can be made to feel special, and a little spice never hurt anyone, now did it?
-This food blog is her attempt at sharing her creativity and love of food with everyone.
-It’s a food journal with many little notes that she hopes would come in very handy when she finally writes her own cookbook.
+I truly believe that even a simple, quick meal can be made to feel special, and a little spice never hurt anyone, now did it?
+This food blog is my attempt at sharing my creativity and love of food with everyone.
+It’s a food journal with many little notes that I hope would come in very handy when I finally write my own cookbook.
 Now, if only that publisher would come along!
-Meena is pleased to have you know that the publisher did come knocking afterall, and she is now the proud author of TWO cookbooks:
+I’m pleased to have you know that the publisher did come knocking after all, and I am now the proud author of TWO cookbooks: